DataDog/dd-trace-rb/docs/GettingStarted.md

 *EOL* indicates support is no longer provided.

+### Microsoft Windows support

+Using `ddtrace ` on Microsoft Windows is currently unsupported.
+We'll still accept community contributions and issues, but will consider them as having low priority.

 ## Installation

 The following steps will help you quickly start tracing your Ruby application.